Mikusiek144/velocity-setup/README.md

 If this guide was helpful:

-*  Leave a star on the repository
+* leave a star ⭐
-*  Share it
+* share it
-*  Having trouble?
-Message us on Discord
+* having an issue? message me on Discord
 ---